superdongping/SongLabDLC/README.md

 summarize_fear_data.m: Summarizes fear-related behavioral data.

+Y_Maze_post_DLC_V1_5.m to process the Y maze data after DLC.
+The user need to draw 3 arms, arm A, arm B and arm C. Then the MATLAB code will quantify the Sequence and Alternation_Percentage from the Y-maze test.

 If you have any questions, please get in touch with me at superdongping@gmail.com or pingdong@unc.edu